-Reminder: It’s Totally Fine Not to Have Achieved Anything of Note in 2020
+Reminder: It’s Totally Fine Not to Have Achieved Anything of Note During the Pandemic

 As I was going through the photos from our trip to Pittenweem last week, it suddenly occurred to me that, to someone just scrolling through my Instagram feed, say, it would probably look like we’d been having a pretty nice summer, all things considered.

 You don’t really need me to tell you that’s not totally true here, do you?

 I mean, sure, yes, we have had some nice days out: that much IS true.
 But, thanks to the cruel combination of Covid-19 and the typical Scottish weather, the fact is that I’ve actually spent most of my time over the last few months stuck at home, listening to folklore on repeat, and trying not to think too hard about the fact that Taylor Swift wrote and released an entire album during lockdown, but here I am, still struggling to find the motivation to crank out more than one blog post a week – if that.
 Like, THANKS, TAYLOR, way to show us all up, hey?

 Is there a phrase for that, I wonder?
 Like, maybe Lockdown Inferiority say?
 Isolation FOMO?
 That feeling when everyone around you seems to be coming out of 2020 having written a novel / rebuilt their homes / trained for a marathon, and meanwhile you’re just over here congratulating yourself for having gotten out of your PJs before midday for the second day running?
 Because, if there’s not a name for that feeling, there should be.
 All of those posts about how 2020 has been the perfect opportunity to learn a new skill, or just slow down , enjoy the little things in life, and spend quality time with your loved ones, even, have left me feeling like lockdown’s biggest loser, because absolutely none of those things applied to our family: and probably not to a LOT of families, actually.